 Each card features its own earning and redemption ratio, which can be affected by other cards you hold within the Ultimate Rewards family.
 For example, the Freedom Flex earns 5% on rotating bonus categories (up to $1,500 per quarter), 5% on travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1% on all other purchases, and you can redeem points for cash back, or at 1¢ per point via the portal.
-However, if you also hold a Sapphire Reserve, you can combine points between your Freedom Card and your Sapphire Reserve account, and redeem those points at 1.5¢ per point.
-That’s a return of 7.5% on every dollar spent on the Freedom Card in the 5x category!
+However, if you also hold a Sapphire Reserve, you can combine points between your Freedom Flex and your Sapphire Reserve account, and redeem those points at 1.5¢ per point.
+That’s a return of 7.5% on every dollar spent on the Freedom Flex in the 5x categories!

 You can redeem points earned on any of the cards above in the Chase Travel Portal.
-However, you’ll need to pair the three no annual fee cards with one of the premium cards to redeem for a higher rate through the portal, and if you want the ability to transfer Ultimate Rewards to travel partners.
+However, you’ll need to pair one of the no annual fee cards with one of the premium cards to redeem for a higher rate through the portal, and if you want the ability to transfer Ultimate Rewards to travel partners.

 No Blackout Dates or Searching for Award Availability